Peng-Protocol/Dexhune-P/Documentation/OMFAgentSpecs.md

 - **Parameters**:
   - `salt` (bytes32): Unique salt for deterministic address generation.
 - **Actions**:
-  - Deploys a new `MFPListingTemplate` contract using the provided salt.
+  - Deploys a new `OMFListingTemplate` contract using the provided salt.
   - Uses create2 opcode via explicit casting to address for deployment.
 - **Returns**:
-  - `address`: Address of the newly deployed `MFPListingTemplate` contract.
+  - `address`: Address of the newly deployed `OMFListingTemplate` contract.

-## MFPAgent Contract
+## OMFAgent Contract

-The agent manages token listings, enables the creation of unique listings and liquidities for token pairs, verifies Uniswap V2 pair tokens (handling WETH for native ETH), and arbitrates valid listings, templates, and routers.
+The agent manages token listings, enables the creation of unique listings and liquidities for token pairs with `tokenA` and a fixed `baseToken` as `tokenB`, and arbitrates valid listings, templates, and routers.
+Native ETH is not supported as `tokenA`.
+Oracle parameters are set during listing/relisting.

 ### Structs